Intex Excursion Pro kayak opinion

 It also comes with extra accessories that you won’t find on the Explorer, such as standard and shallow water skegs, a pressure gauge, fishing rod holders, foot braces, etc.

 Also, the valves on the Excursion kayak are Halkey Roberts-type valves, while the Explorer has Boston Valves.
-Halkey Roberts are more advanced valves, but Boston valves get the job done as well.
+Halkey Roberts are more advanced valves, but Boston valves also get the job done.

 With the improved design and construction material, the Excursion Pro is the highest-quality kayak ever from Intex.